Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 ensure transparent communication

-engage the younger audiences through relatable storytelling
+engage the younger audiences through relatable storytelling & compelling narratives

 Before ‘GRWM on the ISS‘